kb789/Streaming-Film-Inventory-App/README.md

 This Members Only Message Board App was built as a part of the Odin Project: https://www.theodinproject.com/lessons/nodejs-inventory-application

-Users can create an account and login to post messages.
-To gain access to the club and see who posted the messages, they have to answer a trivia question correctly in order to get the secret password.
-They can answer a more difficult trivia question in order to gain the admin password and the ability to delete messages.
+This application allows users to create, read, update and delete streaming films, including the title, director, availability, and price.
+Film genres and their descriptions can be added, and applied to the films.
+Film image art can be uploaded.
+Films can be viewed in an alphabetical list, viewed by genre, or searched by title.

 ## Technologies Used

-The technologies used are Express/Node, EJS, Passport.js for authentication, and a MongoDB database.
-Tailwind was used for styling.
+The technologies used are Express/Node, EJS, Cloudinary for image hosting, and a MongoDB database.
+Bootstrap was used for styling.

-## APIs Used

-The [Open Trivia database](https://opentdb.com/) API was used as the source for the trivia questions and answers.